ardeora-cmu/Project5/README.md

 Note, you have more than one output file on the cluster.
 Each output file is generated by a reducer.

-Examine the last line of each output file with
+Examine the outputs of the three reducers with:

 ```
 hadoop dfs -cat /user/userID/output/part-r-00000